 Recordkeeping.
 All records required under this TRU Regulation shall be kept for a minimum of three (3) years and shall be compiled and made available to CARB upon request.

-Statement of Accuracy.
-All information submitted to CARB as required under this TRU Regulation shall be accompanied by the following statement, signed by the TRU owner, applicable facility owner, or responsible official: “I certify under penalty of perjury under the laws of the State of California that the information provided is true, accurate, and complete.”
+Reporting Penalties.
+Failure to ensure that the reported data is accurate and correct may result in penalties as outlined in section 2477.19.

 Automated monitoring for electronic tracking systems.
 For a unit that uses an electronic tracking system, the information collected from that system shall include all of the following for each stationary location lasting more than 300 seconds (5 minutes):